datasaur-ai/robosaur/quickstart/kontext/readme.md

 2. Next, Robosaur will create a temporary folder called `temp` to extract the zip files while still retaining the original folder structure.

-3. After that, those extracted images will be uploaded to the chosen cloud object storage while still in the same original folder structure even the cloud.
+3. After that, those extracted images will be uploaded to the chosen cloud object storage while still in the same original folder structure, even in the cloud.
 While uploading, Robosaur will save the url and compile them into 1 csv file for each project saved in document.path.

 4. Finally, the resulting csv files in document.path folder will be used to create projects.